solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### Database setup

-The IntelliJ Azure explorer supports Azure Database for MySQL Single Server and will allow you to provision a Single Server instance directly within the Azure Explorer.
+The IntelliJ Azure explorer supports Azure Database for MySQL Single Server and will allow for the provisioning of a Single Server instance directly within the Azure Explorer.

 1. Navigate to the **Azure Explorer** tab, right-click on **Azure Database for MySQL**, and select **+ Create**.